min2ha/ukwa-site/content/target/37669/index.en.md

   "subject": "EU Referendum"
 }

-# Latvian Institute of International Affairs: the Brexit dilemma: a Baltic perspective

 Brexit would run directly contrary to the interests of the Baltic States.
 Albeit not cataclysmic in itself, UK secession from the EU would establish a dangerous precedent, challenging the very principles and ideological foundation of the union.
 Since regaining independence in 1991, Latvia has made an irreversible pro-European choice, and it would benefit tremendously should the United Kingdom do the same in 2017.